Emanuel Levy: Career

 Levy has taught at Columbia University, New School for Social Research, Wellesley College, Arizona State University and UCLA Film School.
 Levy currently teaches in the department of cinema studies at New York University.

-Levy is the only critic in the U.S. who's a voting member of eight groups: Hollywood Foreign Press Association (HFPA, Golden Globes), Los Angeles Film Critics (LAFCA), Critics Choice Awards (CCA), National Society of Film Critics (NSFC), New York Film Critics Online, Gay and Lesbian Critics Association, Online Film Critics Society and the International Federation of Film Critics FIPRESCI.
+Levy is the only critic in the U.S. who's a voting member of eight groups: Hollywood Foreign Press Association (HFPA, Golden Globes), Los Angeles Film Critics (LAFCA), Critics Choice Awards (CCA), National Society of Film Critics (NSFC), New York Film Critics Online, Gay and Lesbian Critics Association GALECA, Online Film Critics Society and the International Federation of Film Critics FIPRESCI.
 He was the president of LAFCA from 1996 to 1999, during which he initiated, with the support of his v.p.
-Manohla Dargis (now chief film critic of The New York Times) the move of the annual awards event from a modest luncheon to a more lavish evening kudo.
+Manohla Dargis (now chief film critic of The New York Times), the move of the annual awards event from a modest luncheon to a more lavish evening kudo.

 His first book, The Habima—Israel's National Theater, 1917-1977, launched his writing career and was the winner of the 1980 National Jewish Book Award.
 His critical chronicle of the Oscar Awards, And the Winner Is: History and Politics of the Academy Awards was published in 1986.
 He has published updated editions of that book, including Oscar Fever in 2000 and All About Oscar in 2003.

 Of his nine books, his magnum opus is considered to be Cinema of Outsiders: The Rise of American Independent Film (1999), a 600-page text that was semi-finalist for the National Book Awards, and still is the most widely read film and culture book in the history of NYU Press.
 The book examines the various social, political, economic and artistic forces that have shaped the emergence of low-budget American indies as a distinct institutional cinema, operating parallel to and against mainstream Hollywood cinema.

 In his 1994 comprehensive biography of George Cukor, Master of Elegance: The Director and His Stars (William Morrow), he disputed the commonly held belief (or myth) that Cukor was fired from the 1939 classic Gone With the Wind, because Clark Gable did not think he was "macho" enough to direct.
 Instead, Levy offers as reasons the conflict between him and producer David O. Selznick over the screenplay (which was not ready when shooting began) and pacing and tempo, which Selznick thought were not right..
 Cukor had worked on pre-production of that film, including the casting of all the roles for two years, 1937-1939.